 Bhagavad Gita is all about transformation and through the above quote it has something radical to offer; in my little understanding.
 On one hand, it brings out the importance of a tree and on the other side it brings on the importance of impermanence.

 Nothing is permanent, as per all ancient scriptures.
 And be it Bhagavad Gita or Quran, all scriptures emphasize about a supreme doer.
 So, the question is who is cutting the trees?
 Is it human or is the supreme doer?
 Is mythology a truth?
 If there is an eternal soul what are we cribbing about?
 Does the concept of soul exist or is it only for humans?
 Is there something as death or is just transformation of one form into another?
 Is spirituality rational or is it just good for books?
 If everything is anyways going to end one day what are we lamenting upon?
 So many questions and so less time.

-There are 7.5 billion people in this world.
+There are around 8 billion people in this world.
 All of them have different perspectives?
 It’s difficult for me to understand who is right or wrong?
 Everyone is full of half-knowledge and subjective perspective.
 Scientists, philosophers, spiritualists, activists, rationalists, believers, non-believers, politicians, artists etc. All have their own logic and reasons.

 The whole world is full of contrasts.
 Opposites.
 Who is right?
 Who is wrong?
 I don’t know.
 If I don’t take this side, this group is angry, if I don’t that side, that group is irritated.
 Everyone has taken one side—have chosen either black or white.
 But, I am in the grey and I think most of the life happens here; at least for me.